SDCG69/SDCG-V10/content/fiction/han2.md

 "Stay," she ordered, voice low and rough as gravel.
 The crop cracked against the headboard for emphasis, the sound reverberating through the room.
 Mark froze instantly, his blindfolded face turning toward the noise like a compass needle finding north.

 Hanna stepped back, fingers working the silk robe’s sash with impatient tugs.
 The fabric pooled at her feet, followed by her bra—hooks torn open without ceremony.
 Cool air prickled her nipples as she peeled off her panties, the lace clinging briefly to her slick folds before falling away.
 She kicked the garments aside, watching Mark’s nostrils flare at the scent now unfiltered by fabric.

+Hanna unclipped all four cuffs.
+"On your back, now".
+Mark turned over and Hanna re-fastened all the cuffs with Mark spread-eagled and blindfold.
+His hard dick pulsing in anticipation.

 ## Six — Hanna's Demands